 Hope Watches and Steps In

-In a tailor shop near the construction site, GFA missionary Synda watched Gethin and Rysa work.
+In a tailor shop near the construction site, Gospel for Asia (GFA) missionary Synda watched Gethin and Rysa work.
 She noticed they were sweating from their hard work, and compassion moved her.
 Taking a bottle of cold water, she went out to check on them.
 As they spoke, Synda learned Gethin and Rysa were from her own tribe.
 They spoke together in their shared language, and she invited the couple to her place.

 What a relief it must have been for Gethin and Rysa to find someone in the big city who was from their own tribe.
 As they visited with Synda, they told her about their problems and asked that she pray for them.